pixijs/pixi-haxe/README.md

 ### Issues ###

 Found any bug?
-Please create an [issue](https://github.com/adireddy/haxe-pixi/issues) on GitHub.
+Please create a new [issue](https://github.com/adireddy/haxe-pixi/issues/new).

 ### Demos ###